FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Control]()----Creates simple geometry for use as control shapes.

+[Convert]()----Converts geometry from one geometry type to another.

 [Copy Stamp]()----Creates multiple copies of the input geometry, or copies the geometry onto the points of the second input.

 [Copy to Points]()----Copies the geometry in the first input onto the points of the second input.